Your comprehensive deployment plan should cover the following themes.

 When you restore replicated data from backup, the replication protocol brings the replica up to date with others after the restore operation.

-The requires, however, that the backup is recent enough.
+This requires, however, that the backup is recent enough.
 Backup files older than the replication purge delay (default: 3 days) are stale and should be discarded.

 Directory data replication ensures that all servers converge on the latest data.
-If your data is affected by an serious accidental deletion or change, you must restore the entire directory service to an earlier state.
+If your data is affected by a serious accidental deletion or change, you must restore the entire directory service to an earlier state.

 When you restore encrypted data, the server must have the same shared master key as the server that performed the backup.